 #19 – Albania

 After its brutal history of communism in the 90s, Albania is in a sense, still underdeveloped.
-But…!
-It is slowly rising as the ‘place to be’ in the Balkans.
-With an amazing array of unique attractions and the lack of tourists crowds thereof, this could definitely be your next vacation spot.
+However, it is slowly rising as the ‘place to be’ in the Balkans.
+With an amazing array of unique attractions and the lack of tourist crowds thereof, this could definitely be your next vacation spot.

-» Some Must-Sees: Rozafa Castle, Krujë Castle, Skanderbeg Square in Tirana, ruined city of Apollonia, Durrës Amphitheatre, and more~
+» Some Must-Sees: Tirana New Bazaar, Rozafa Castle, Krujë Castle, Skanderbeg Square in Tirana, ruined city of Apollonia, Durrës Amphitheatre, and more~

 » Tourists Per Year: 2,857,000